Iranian Artists Face Worsening Persecution | LatestLY

 As makers of award-winning film "My Favourite Cake" face trial in Tehran, months after rapper Toomaj Salehi narrowly avoided execution, Iran continues its war on free expression.The Iranian film "My Favourite Cake" is a seemingly harmless tale of two elderly people finding intimacy and affection after the loss of their respective partners.
-But this week the directors Behtash Sanaeeha and Maryam Moghaddam, along with lead actress Lily Farhadpour, are on trial in Tehran for the crimes of "offending public decency and morality," "propagating debauchery" and "propaganda against the Islamic Republic."
+But this month the directors Behtash Sanaeeha and Maryam Moghaddam, along with lead actress Lily Farhadpour and three other cast and crew, are on trial in Tehran for the crimes of "offending public decency and morality," "propagating debauchery" and "propaganda against the Islamic Republic."

 The film won the Prize of the Ecumenical Jury Competition and the FIPRESCI Prizes at the Berlinale in February 2024, however the filmmakers were banned from travelling to the event and had their passports confiscated.

-Apart from suggestions of sex in the film, it is assumed that Farhadpour's failure to wear a hijab during some scenes has landed the fimmakers in the Revolutionary Court.
+Apart from suggestions of sex in the film, it is assumed that Farhadpour's failure to wear a hijab during some scenes has landed the filmmakers in the Revolutionary Court.

 Crackdown following 2022 protests

-Note: Editor's Note: A previous version of this article stated that the rapper Toomaj Salehi is still in prison in Iran.
-He was in fact released in December 2024, though as of March 10 is again facing trial.
-The current text has been corrected accordingly.